CREATE YOUR FREE ACCOUNT

 The Hamburg metropolitan region offers a great quality of life in a city with strong purchasing power, a superb pool of potential employees, and business-friendly policies.
 All entrepreneurs interested in the European market should thus want to learn more about ocean freight to Hamburg.

 A 20-foot shipping container allows you to ship up to 10 standard pallets; a 40-foot container accommodates 22 standard pallets.
 If your shipping volume is at least six standard pallets, you’ll require a full container load (FCL).
 FCL is also best if you wish your goods to remain isolated from those of other exporters in order to avoid any potential for damage that may result from contact with others’ goods.
-Contact iContainers for more information on the shipment of containers to Hamburg or your international moving to Germany, after you’ve reviewed our rates.
+Contact iContainers for more information on sending shipment to Hamburg or your international moving to Germany, after you’ve reviewed our rates.